 “You’d have to be an absolute miserable bastard not to enjoy it.

-“I've been every minute of being in Melbourne.”
+“I’ve been enjoying every minute of being in Melbourne.”

-Dr Koukash is very confident his horse will win the Cup and just as determined to celebrate in a way no owner has before.
+Dr Koukash is very confident his horse Magic Circle will win the Cup and just as determined to celebrate in a way no owner has before.

 “It’s the best race in the world,” he told the crowd at Federation Square.